veg/service-datamonkey/README.md

 - `SLURM_JWT_EXPIRATION_SECS`: Expiration time in seconds for JWT tokens.
 Defaults to 86400 (24 hours).
 - `SERVICE_DATAMONKEY_PORT`: Specifies the port to use for the service.
 Default is `9300`.

-### Slurm Authentication

-The service uses JWT (JSON Web Token) authentication to communicate with the Slurm REST API.
-The service automatically generates and refreshes these tokens, eliminating the need for manual token management.

-### Automatic Token Refresh

-The service includes an automatic token refresh mechanism that:

-1. Generates a Slurm JWT authentication token on startup
-2. Periodically refreshes the token (every 12 hours by default)
-3. Uses thread-safe access to the token for all Slurm API requests

-This eliminates the need to manually update the token or restart the service when tokens expire.
-The token refresh mechanism:

-- Runs in a background goroutine
-- Is safely shut down when the service exits
-- Uses mutex protection to ensure thread safety
-- Logs token refresh successes and failures

-#### JWT Token Generation

-The service generates JWT tokens directly using the Slurm JWT key file:

-- `SLURM_JWT_KEY_PATH`: Path to the JWT key file (e.g., `/var/spool/slurm/statesave/jwt.key`)
-- `SLURM_JWT_USERNAME`: Username for the token
-- `SLURM_JWT_EXPIRATION_SECS`: Token lifetime in seconds (default: 86400 seconds / 24 hours)

-The JWT token is generated with the following claims:
-- `exp`: Expiration time (current time + expiration seconds)
-- `iat`: Issued at time (current time)
-- `sun`: Slurm username

 ### Example

 Sensible defaults are set in the docker-compose.yml file.